GenerativeAIandHCI/GenerativeAIandHCI.github.io/reviewing.md

 - Each paper must have two reviews before we make an acceptance decision
 - Some papers may receive meta-reviews that summarise reviews or provide further information
 - Expected Topics and Themes can be found on the [main workshop page]({% link README.md %}).
-- As the papers are short, we expect reviews to also be quite short.
+- As the papers are short, we expect reviews to also be quite short and the form is limited to 2500 characters (~380 words).
 It should not take long to write a review for each workshop paper.

 ## Review Instructions